 For more about how to use IntelliMix Room and its features, visit the user guide: pubs.shure.com/guide/IntelliMixRoom.

-Devices that don't meet these requirements are not supported.
+Devices that don't meet the minimum specifications are not supported.
 Virtual machines are not supported.

 Switches and cables determine how well your audio network performs.
 Use high-quality switches and cables to make your audio network more reliable.

 These are the recommended Windows settings for conference room audio processing:

 Shure IntelliMix Room underwent penetration testing by a reputable third-party security assessment company.
 The test results placed IntelliMix Room above the average of all applications tested.
 Going forward, Shure will continue to internally and externally test the security of IntelliMix Room.
 For more information on the test results, please contact firstname.lastname@example.org.

 You can deploy IntelliMix Room using standard software deployment tools.
 See below for available command line and silent install arguments.

 |NIC index||0||The 0th found NIC using the lookup GetEnabledNetworkAdaptersIds|

 |Analytics opt out||False||Users have data collection enabled by default.|

 During installation, the software modifies your firewall to allow access for all Shure .exes.
 These changes are required to run the software.